 Under the Universal Convention on the Rights of the Child, every child has the right to education, and preventing access to education is a violation of their rights.

-According to the Iraqi National Card Law, the child bears the name of his father or his grandfather, otherwise no official document will be issued to him, as a result of which Zhina was deprived of obtaining the identity card.
+According to the Iraqi National Card Law, the child bears the name of his or her father or grandfather, otherwise no official document will be issued to him, as a result of which Zhina was deprived of obtaining the identity card.

-A statistic for the organizers of the campaign "My name is my mother's" indicates that there are 4,000 children in Iraq who were born as a result of the rape of their mothers by ISIS militants between 2014 and 2017, and they now do not have identity cards.
+A statistic for the organizers of the campaign "My name is my mother's" indicates that there are 4,000 children in Iraq who were born as a result of the rape of their mothers by ISIS extremist militants between 2014 and 2017, and they have no identity cards up to the present.

 This campaign was announced on December 25, 2018 by a number of civil society organizations and law experts, as well as many women members of the Kurdistan Region Parliament and the Iraqi Council of Representatives (in the previous and current sessions), with the aim of preparing a draft of a special amendment to the Iraqi National Card Law No. 3 of 2016, in order to find an “appropriate solution” for the children born for unknown fathers.